reactive-firewall/multicast/docs/FAQ.md

 python3 -m multicast --daemon HEAR --use-std --port 59595 --group 224.0.0.1
 ```

-Most users will want to stick to using `HEAR` when reciving multicast from the CLI.
-Alternitively,
+Most users will want to stick to using `HEAR` when receiving multicast from the CLI.
+Alternatively,
-users can use `RECV` _(by ommiting the `--daemon` flag)_ to recieve individual UDP
+users can use `RECV` _(by omitting the `--daemon` flag)_ to receive individual UDP
 messages, no more than one at a time.

 > [!IMPORTANT]